adiaz0511/iOS_Challenge_iTunes/README.md

   - Default searched artist and the possibility for the user to search for other artists
   - Localized for English and Spanish
   - Light/Dark Mode
+  - Button to view the Artist/Album on Apple Music/Safari

 NOTE: When downloading the project, it is necessary to select "Add Scheme..." to create a new simulator.